Narngisa/Narngisa/README.md

 Student and Web Developer
 -------------------------

-I learned code more than 2 years after I made the project website, making me passionate about coding.
+I began learning to code over two years ago, and creating the project website fueled my passion for coding.

 * 🌍  I'm based in Thailand
 * 🧠  I'm learning ReactJS and NextJS